By Somali K Chakrabarti

 Suggestions and Ideas discussed

-- For general cleanliness on roads, there were suggestions that provision of dustbins be made on the roads at regular intervals.
+- For general cleanliness on roads, there were suggestions for the provision of dustbins to be made on the roads at regular intervals.

 - Swapnil Chaturvedi, who has been working towards promoting toilet hygiene in community toilets explained how they have employed positive reinforcement methods, to encourage people to use toilets.
-They are using a a Facebook like monetization strategy and have incentivized residents of some municipalities in Pune to use community toilets, by passing on to toilet users benefits such as top ups, discounts on provisions from shopkeepers, access to facilities such as tuition and dance classes for their children, and at the same time charging them a monthly fee towards the maintenance and usage of toilet.
+They are using a Facebook-like monetization strategy and have incentivized residents of some municipalities in Pune to use community toilets, by passing on to toilet users benefits such as top-ups, discounts on provisions from shopkeepers, access to facilities such as tuition and dance classes for their children, and at the same time charging them a monthly fee towards the maintenance and usage of toilet.